Apricot Glazed Baby Back Ribs

 - The night before you plan to cook the ribs, Line 1-2 baking sheets with foil and set a rack over each.
 To make the rub, mix the garlic powder, thyme, paprika, sugar, salt, cayenne, black pepper, and mustard.

 - Rub the ribs with oil, then coat the dry rub.
-Place the ribs on the baking sheets, and place in the refrigerate for a few hours or overnight.
+Place the ribs on the baking sheets, and place them in the refrigerator for a few hours or overnight.

 - When the ribs are almost finished cooking, make the glaze.
 In a blender, combine jam, pepper flakes, salt, Dijon, and vinegar.
 Process until smooth.